Old Fashioned Stuffed Bell Peppers – A Stuffed Pepper with Cooked Rice and Ground Beef

 1. Preheat oven to 350 degrees F. Spray a baking dish that fits the stuffed peppers with nonstick cooking spray.

-2. Remove the tops and insides of the bell peppers.
+2. Remove the tops and inside membranes of the bell peppers.
 Wash and dry.

-3. In a bowl, combine raw hamburger, cooked rice, egg, diced onions and salt and pepper.
+3. In a large bowl, stir together raw hamburger, cooked rice, egg, diced onions and salt and pepper.

 4. Stuff bell peppers with hamburger mixture leaving room at the top for sauce.